nadimsheikh07/material-ui-toast/README.md

-import ReactDOM from 'react-dom' import { createStore } from 'redux' import { Provider } from 'react-redux' import { SnackbarProvider } from 'material-ui-snackbar-redux' import App from './App' // your entry page import reducer from './reducers' // root reduer
+import ReactDOM from 'react-dom' import { createStore } from 'redux' import { Provider } from 'react-redux' import { SnackbarProvider } from 'material-ui-toast' import App from './App' // your entry page import reducer from './reducers' // root reduer